In-toeing Gait In Kids: What Is It And How To Treat It?

 In-toeing Gait Plates:

-A rigid device with 1st ray cut out and 2-5 extension to toes acts as a shoe insert to retrain the muscles in feet and legs to turn outwards.
+A rigid device with first ray cut out and 2-5 extension to toes acts as a shoe insert to retrain the muscles in feet and legs to turn outwards.

 A combination of stretching and strengthening may be beneficial to the musculature around the hips, and legs to improve imbalances.